The multiple holomorph of split metacyclic $p$-groups: Introduction

 \begin{remark} Note that $\rho(G)$ are $\lambda(G)$ are both normal regular subgroups of $\Hol(G)$.
 They correspond to the maps from $G$ to $\Aut(G)$ defined by

 respectively, where $\mathrm{conj}(\cdot) = \rho(\cdot)\lambda(\cdot)$ denotes the inner automorphisms. \end{remark}

-Letting $\Aut(G)$ act on $G$ canonically and on itself by conjugation, we may restate Proposition \ref{Gamma lem} as follows: $N_\Gamma$ is a normal subgroup of $\Hol(G)$ if and only if $\Gamma$ is an $\Aut(G)$-equivariant antihomomorphism.
-From the above discussion, we then deduce:
+Letting $\Aut(G)$ act on $G$ canonically and on itself by conjugation, we may restate Proposition \ref{Gamma lem} as follows: the set $N_\Gamma$ is a normal subgroup of $\Hol(G)$ if and only if $\Gamma$ is an $\Aut(G)$-equivariant antihomomorphism.
+We now deduce from the above discussion that:

 \begin{cor} For any finite group $G$, the order of $T(G)$ is the number of $\Aut(G)$-equivariant antihomomorphisms $\Gamma$ from $G$ to $\Aut(G)$ with $N_\Gamma\simeq G$. \end{cor}